GoogleChrome/developer.chrome.com/site/en/blog/inside-browser-part1/index.md

 First is the **C**entral **P**rocessing **U**nit - or **CPU**.
 The CPU can be considered your computer’s brain.
 A CPU core, pictured here as an office worker, can handle many different tasks one by one as they come in.
 It can handle everything from math to art while knowing how to reply to a customer call.
-In the past most CPUs were a single chip.
-A core is like another CPU living in the same chip.
+In the past, most CPUs were a single chip.
+A core is like another CPU living on the same chip.
 In modern hardware, you often get more than one core, giving more computing power to your phones and laptops.